 The next level down tracks your Strategic Objectives.
 These are the KPIs that support the company vision.
 You can't reach your vision without hitting these objectives.

-The bottom level are all of Tactics that feed into the strategic objectives.
+The bottom level includes all the Tactics that feed into the strategic objectives.
 They are the specific actions that show you how you got to your KPIs and contribute to their success.

 The large blue box containing the Vision and the Strategic Objectives would represent a C-level dashboard.
-Usually management really only needs to see the top numbers that show if you are reaching your goals.
+Usually, management only needs to see the top numbers that show if you are reaching your goals.

 The Department boxes represent specific dashboards for each department or initiative that supports each Strategic Objective.
 If a number is off on the main executive dashboard, then you can investigate further in the department dashboard to see what is causing the change.

-To get a personalized discussion around your company's goals and how to set up your metrics and dashboards, contact your Grow BI Consultant.
+To get a personalized discussion around your company's goals and how to set up your metrics and dashboards, contact your Grow Account Manager.

 We have also created a series of example dashboards to give an idea of what others are tracking in various roles, departments, and industries.
-Talk to your BI Consultant to discuss what would be best to track for your business.
+Talk to your Account Manager to discuss what would be best to track for your business.